github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 ### Allow Git operations

 To run Git operations in your Ruby app, you can use the [ruby-git](https://github.com/ruby-git/ruby-git) gem.
-The `Gemfile` in the `building-a-checks-api-ci-server` repository already includes the ruby-git gem, and you installed it when you ran `bundle install` in the [prerequisite steps](#prerequisites).
+The `Gemfile` you created in "[Setup](#setup)" already includes the ruby-git gem, and you installed it when you ran `bundle install` in "[Start the server](#start-the-server)."

-At the top of your `server.rb` file, below the other `require` items, add the following code:
+Now, at the top of your `server.rb` file, below the other `require` items, add the following code:

 ```ruby copy
 require 'git'